-Located beneath the forested mountains of Donna Buang, Ben Cairn and Mount Little Joe on the pristine Yarra River, Millgrove is a scenic location that’s popular with those looking to get out and enjoy a day in the fresh air.
+Located beneath the forested mountains of Donna Buang, Ben Cairn and Mount Little Joe on the Yarra River, Millgrove is a scenic location popular with those looking to get out and enjoy a day in the fresh air.

 Here you’ll find opportunities for cycling and bushwalking for visitors of all fitness levels along the former railway line, now a cycle and walking track.

-A community market brings plenty of buzz to the region on the fourth Saturday of the month, where a 30+ stall market adjacent to the new CFA building features local arts and crafts, plants, homewares and fruit and vegetables.
+A community market brings plenty of buzz to the region on the fourth Saturday of the month, where a 30+ stall market adjacent to the CFA building features local arts and crafts, plants, homewares and fruit and vegetables.

 Stop into the historic Millgrove Sawmill opposite and discover a fabulous toy shop, bustling bakery and a classic general store.